 - 1. Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - 2.
 Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - 3.
 Foster good relations across all protected characteristics between people who share a protected characteristic and people who do not share it.

-Details of our specific duties are published under St John's C of E VA First School's Equality Information and Objectives, available on our website
+Details of our specific duties are published under St John's CEVA First School equality statement and measurable objectives.